dtcomp/SQLWreck/README.md

-	* This is complicated by VikBooking not creating/storing customer data in it's customer table, so we must parse through 'custdata' text fields, per order some of which are "free-form" entries and some are formatted by system.
+	* This is complicated by VikBooking not creating/storing customer data in it's customer table, so we must parse through 'custdata' text fields, *per order*, some of which are "free-form" entries and some are formatted by the VB system.
-	  Note: VikBooking *now* creates entries in `customers` table for new orders.
-                (since Square integration - about May, 2017).
+	  Note: VikBooking *now* creates entries in `customers` table for new orders (due to corrections by dTC, since Square integration - about May, 2017).

 3) Merge/Create/Update Customer Data with Square DB